Whether you host an open house or a sit-down event, you’ll love these quick and easy brunch buffet menu ideas fit to feed a crowd.

 How to Set Up the Perfect Brunch Buffet

-If you’ve never hosted a buffet before, here are five helpful tips to make your job a breeze when setting up the perfect brunch buffet.
-(And, don’t forget to check out this handy entertaining guide: Tips for Stress Free Party Planning.)
+If you’ve never hosted a buffet before, you’ll want to know these five important tips.
+(And, be sure to check out this handy entertaining guide too: Tips for Stress Free Party Planning.)

 I like to set the plates, silverware and napkins at the beginning of the line.
 Then, I start with the first course, usually, appetizers, next salads, then side dishes, main dishes and finally, the carving table.